MaSe69/dssb/md/26_Altair/01_altair_overview.md

     )
     chart.show()

-This notation is tailored such that the solutions of the listings fit in easier.
+This notation is tailored such that the solutions of the listings fit in easier. df as usually denotes a dataframe.
+Mind that you always pass the correct dataframe to chart of Altair.

 The image should be shown in a browser and should look as shown below.